AdarshC10/AdarshC10/README.md

 I'm a data enthusiast with a strong foundation in turning raw data into meaningful insights.
 I love working with datasets to uncover trends, tell stories with visuals, and support data-driven decisions.
 I’m currently focused on building real-world case studies and dashboards that solve practical business problems.

 🎓 B.Tech in Information Technology
-📊 Proficient in data wrangling, cleaning, visualization & dashboarding
-📍 Based in India | 🌍 Open to full-time & freelance opportunities
+📍 Based in India

 ---